150M size SLM built with single GPU

 I only used a single Nvidia RTX 3090 GPU to pretrain a 150M Korean Language Model — fully from scratch.
 Built a tokenizer with SentencePiece, using LatentMoE architecture, gathering datasets and finetuned.
 Open-source on GitHub and Hugging Face.

-There were still many failures throughout this project.
+There were many failures throughout this project.
 To begin with, the computer died.
 I pushed it far beyond its limit.
 The main issue was with the power supply.
 Ironically, I had even written code to pause every 200 steps just to cool things down, but it worsen the problem.
-So, technically I did stress test on my computer.
-But the problem didn't stop at hardware.
+I technically did "stress test" on my computer.
+But the problem didn't stop there.
 There were plenty of software issues, too.
 Let me list them out.

 Since perplexity is the exponential of the loss, this indicated that the loss was also increasing.